You were going on a coffee break but you received an email from the designer or the creative agency.

 A simple comparison tool is a powerful artwork proofing tool.
 It can make it easier to proof artwork files in a jiffy.

 All you have to do is upload different versions of the artwork files and choose a mode to view the differences between pdf files.
-The online tool lets you view both the files on screen, with the changes highlighted for easy comparisons.
+The online pdf compare tool lets you view both the files on screen, with the changes highlighted for easy comparisons.

 Most design elements on a product’s packaging are subject to various compliances, regulations and brand guidelines.